Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 Table: Summary of Tag Prediction Results. {#tbl:tag-prediction-results}

+#### Performance Analysis {#pa} \newline

+While the XGBoost seems to outperform Baseline MLP, we have to keep in mind, that XGBoost tackled much simpler task (mere single-class classification) and required more time to compute than all other models combined.

+The significant leap in performance came with the Dual-Stream Fusion (DSF) architectures.
+The introduction of Cross-Attention proved critical; by treating the Title as a "Query" and the Body as a "Key/Value," the model successfully filtered verbose noise from the body text.
+This approach, combined with Asymmetric Loss (ASL) to handle class imbalance and Manifold Mixup for regularization, allowed the model to generalize better than the Multi-Head Self-Attention (MHSA) variant.

-The attention-models in our opinion underperformed, due to a fundamental limitation often observed in transformer-based architectures: their lack of inductive bias.
+The more complex Sequence-Aware model and Seq2Seq in our opinion underperformed, due to a fundamental limitation often observed in transformer-based architectures: their lack of inductive bias.
 Unlike Convolutional Neural Networks, which have built-in assumptions about locality and translation invariance, or MLPs, which are structurally simpler, attention mechanisms are extremely flexible.
 This flexibility allows them to learn complex global relationships but also makes them highly "data-hungry" [@dosovitskiy2020image; @d2021convit].
 Without massive datasets to constrain the search space, transformers tend to overfit the noise in small-to-medium datasets (like our 100k samples) rather than learning robust generalized features.

 Our dataset, while seemingly large, was insufficient for a complex attention-based model to learn the intricate semantic mappings required for multi-label tagging without falling into the trap of memorization.